Samsung TV Dead Pixel

 As you can see, attention to broken pixels in the display has always been paid and this problem was taken seriously.
 Therefore, these days, even screens with a single broken pixel are considered defective.
 But not all manufacturers recognize it as a warranty case.
 And you can change the TV before you buy it in the store.
 But when is a warranty case?
 Is the TV already at home?
 You need to ask about this when you buy a Samsung TV.

-Since pixels that work properly in the factory tests can fail while you are using the TV, the manufacturer is obliged to guarantee the full functionality of the matrix for a period regulated by international or internal requirements.
+Since pixels that perform well in factory tests may fail during use of the TV set, the manufacturer is obliged to guarantee the full functionality of the matrix for the period regulated by international or domestic requirements.

 Detailed information on dead pixels on your TV screen.